raab-lab/Gracz.sox9/README.md

 │   ├── cnr
 │   ├── integrate
 │   └── rna
-├── project-template.Rproj	<- Rename this to your project name
+├── GraczSox9.Rproj	<- Rename this to your project name
 ├── README.md
 ├── renv
 ├── renv.lock			<- For use with the `renv` package.
 Helps everyone stay in the same R environment